Updated on January 4, 2023

 - Do not use self-adhesive mesh joint tape in the corners.
 It does not work.
 At.
 All.
 The paper tape is not all that hard to work with.
 You lay down a coat of joint compound.
 Lightly wet the paper tape.
 Smoosh (that is a word, right?) it onto your seam.
 Cover the tape with more compound.
 Smooth it out with your drywall knife.

-- Make sure to do three coats of joint compound.
-It gives the project a professional look you won’t get with slapping one coat of joint compound on it and calling it done.
-Plus, if you only do one coat, there is a possibility of the tape lifting from the seam over time.
-We are having this problem in our bathroom where the previous homeowners must have only done one coat.
+- Make sure to do at least three coats of joint compound.
+It gives the project a professional look you won’t get by slapping one coat on it and calling it done.
+Plus, if you only do one coat, the tape can be lifted from the seam over time.
+We have this problem in our bathroom, where the previous homeowners must have only done one coat.
 I promise you will thank me for it when you are done.
-(Although feel free to curse this recommendation profusely while working on your project).

-- The corner tool does not work if you have walls that are not level.
-I don’t think we have one plumb/level/square wall in our entire kitchen.
+- The corner tool does not work if your walls are not level.
+Our entire kitchen doesn’t have one plumb/level/square wall.

 Linda says